What Is an AI Engineer? Key Skills, Roles, and Career Paths Explained

 AI is adopted in various industries, including banking, transportation, and entertainment.
 Here are just a few ideas.

 Automotive AI powers autonomous vehicles, advanced driver-assistance systems, and predictive maintenance.
-Companies like Tesla and Waymo rely on AI engineers to develop perception, navigation, and decision-making algorithms.
-Also, AI helps reshape the supply chain in manufacturing, optimizing logistics and inventory management.
-AI in mechanical engineering helps design more crash-worthy resistant or better-streamlined cars.
+Companies such as Tesla and Waymo rely on AI engineers to develop perception, navigation, and decision-making algorithms.
+Also, AI helps reshape the manufacturing supply chain by optimizing logistics and inventory management.
+AI in mechanical engineering helps design cars that are more crash-resistant or better streamlined.

 AI can help design more streamlined cars